Why are we behind schedule? When will you finish the product design? If you have heard those words before, you are not alone.

 No doubt, product developers are tasked with some of the most difficult jobs on the planet.
 Innovation needs time and lots of experimentation.
 You can’t treat it like some run-of-the-mill process such as manufacturing or production.
 As a product developer myself, I can testify most managers don’t understand that.
 They live inside these myths, and someone must pop their bubble.

-As exciting as product development is, it can be equally frustrating and draining whether you’ve got a person for every job or managing products without a complete team.
+As exciting as product development is, it can be equally frustrating and draining whether you've got a person for every job or managing products without a complete team.
 The key to staying atop your game is to do away with the above myths.
 If you are a new product manager, we just saved you countless headaches and pointless meetings.
-If you are an experienced professional, don’t hesitate to share some other myths in the comments section below.
+If you are an experienced professional, don’t hesitate to share some other product management myths in the comments section below.